4D-Modding/4dmodding-tutorials/README.md

 # 4D Modding: Basic Tutorials
-This is tutorials for modding 4D Miner with 4D Modding framework
+This is a tutorial for modding 4D Miner with the 4D Modding framework.

 ------------